Junkers Ju 52 WkNr 130714

 It was taken out of service in 1963 as gathering momentum of oil exploration in the Amazonian region began to demand aircraft of increased lift capacity.
 The aircraft remained parked at Quito Airport for six years.
 It was bought by a former United States Air Force pilot, Lester Weaver for $52,500.
 It was given registry N130LV, but American authorities certified it as "experimental".

 In 1975, American writer Martin Caidin bought it for $52,500.
 It was christened Iron Annie, registration N52JU.
 It saw extensive use at air shows, and was based at Gainesville, Florida.
 Caidin set a number of records with Iron Annie, among them the shortest takeoff ever made with a Ju 52/3m and the world record for the most wing-walkers on one aeroplane at the same time.

 Lufthansa acquired it in December 1984: It was flown to Hamburg via Greenland, Iceland and England, the only west to east Atlantic flight of an Ju 52.
 After a year it took to the air again, with the official registration painted under the tail as D-CDLH.
 The old registration D-AQUI is painted on the wings.
 The aircraft's name is now Tempelhof.

 Damage discovered during routine inspections at the end of 2015 led to Lufthansa temporarily grounding Tempelhof until summer 2016.
 The aircraft eventually returned to service in early 2017 but at the beginning of 2019 Lufthansa announced that the airline had withdrawn financial support for passenger operations and the aircraft would now only be available for airshows.
 According to later reports the wings were removed from the aircraft and it was transported by road to Munich with plans that it would become a permanent static exhibit in a museum.
 However, in 2020 it was transferred to the Quax Association at Paderborn/Lippstadt airport for restoration.

+Since August 2025 it is an exhibit at the Lufthansa Group Hangar One visitor and conference center in Frankfurt am Main.